Forensic Anthropology Field School at UTM (ANT306H5F)

 Students must be available for both the fieldwork and the laboratory classes in the Fall term.
 Participation in fieldwork is a required part of the course.
 This course is typically offered every other year.

-The fieldwork components of ANT306H5F will be completed primarily during two weekends:
+The fieldwork components of ANT306H5F will be completed primarily during two weeks:

-The rest of the course will be held during the fall term on Tuesdays from 2-4pm (time and location will be posted at once the timetable is available).
+The rest of the course will be held during the fall term (day, time and location will be posted once the timetable is available).

 The course instructor will contact you via email with the details of the fieldwork including dress code and other requirements.